 Variations: this is a fairly basic recipe, and a versatile one.
 You can certainly experiment with the quantities of the spices.
 Ground cloves may be added as well, a (very) small amount of cumin may also work.
 I have been served versions that included tiny bits of lamb's liver, complementing or even replacing the meat.
 There is also great potential in adding something sweet to deepen the flavour, for example a handful or two of currants, other (chopped-up) dried fruit and/or pine nuts, even almonds.
 If you'd like to try that, mix the dried fruit in just before the simmering stage.
 The Kashgar version favours dried apricots.
 Similarly, you can replace or complement the parsley with another green herb, such as fresh thyme.

 I recommend a fresh tomato salad as a side.

-Enjoy this simple but tasty Anatolian dish - and let it inspire you to dream of an escorted tour or cruise in Turkey!
+Enjoy this simple but tasty Anatolian dish - and let it inspire you to dream of an escorted tour in Turkey!